 Another excellent option in the Warren area is the Blueberry Lake Ski Trail, and the Blueberry Cross Country Center also offers equipment rental and lessons at very affordable prices.

 If you are looking for a fun and free thing to do in Vermont in winter, snowshoeing is for you!
 It is a great activity for any age, and it is just a great way to explore the outdoors and keep active.
+If you are visiting Vermont in December or January for your holiday vacation, is even better to enjoy the snow sports.

 You can bring your shoes, or if you don’t have one, you can always rent from most adventure sports stores around Vermont.